-Now that the bowl has been cleaned and sanded thoroughly, we can restore it with oil.
+Now that the bowl has been cleaned and sanded thoroughly, we can restore it with oil conditioner.

-Use a cloth and soak the bowl in mineral oil.
+Use a cloth and soak the bowl in conditioner.
 Really apply it liberally and allow the bowl to sit for several hours.
-If you notice it soaks the oil right up, feel free to add more oil.
+If you notice it soaks the conditioner right up, feel free to add more.

 After several hours, buff the bowl with a clean dry cloth.

-Butcher block conditioner is an oil and wax blend.
-By applying butcher block conditioner, you are not only oiling the wood but also protecting the wood with wax.
+Board and bowl oiling wax an oil and wax blend.
+By applying our bowl and board wax, you are not only adding oil to the wood but also protecting the wood with wax.

-Once the bowl has been oiled with mineral oil and buffed dry, apply a liberal coat of butcher block conditioner.
-Allow it to sit for at least 20 minutes before buffing dry.
+Once the bowl has been coated with oiling wax, allow it to sit for at least 20 minutes before buffing dry.